Who is…

 This was the name of 2 Biblical men in the same time period.

-1. Mephibosheth, the son of Jonathan, and grandson of King Saul (2 Samuel 4:4)
+He is the son of Prince Jonathan, and grandson of King Saul (2 Samuel 4:4).

 He is also called Merib-baal (1 Chronicles 8:34; 9:40).

 Some years after this, when David had subdued all the adversaries of Israel, he began to think of the family of Jonathan, and discovered that Mephibosheth was residing in the house of Machir.
-Thither he sent royal messengers, and brought him and his infant son to Jerusalem, where he ever afterwards resided (2 Samuel 9).
+So he sent royal messengers, and brought him and his infant son to Jerusalem where he thereafter resided (2 Samuel 9).

 When David was a fugitive, according to the story of Ziba (2 Samuel 16:1-4) Mephibosheth proved unfaithful to him, and was consequently deprived of half of his estates; but according to his own story, however (19:24-30), he had remained loyal to his friend.